 - a.
 Inspect the equipment and engine. - b.
 Fill the engine with the proper amount and type of both stabilizer-treated unleaded gasoline and oil. - c.
-TURN ON WATER SUPPLY, REMOVE NOZZLE, POINT WAND IN SAFE DIRECTION, AND HOLD DOWN TRIGGER UNTIL ALL AIR IS RELEASED FROM THE SYSTEM, AT LEAST 30 SECONDS.
-Then release the Trigger, lock it in the safety position and replace Nozzle before starting engine.
+TURN ON WATER SUPPLY, REMOVE NOZZLE, POINT WAND IN SAFE DIRECTION, AND HOLD DOWN TRIGGER FOR 1 MINUTE UNTIL ALL AIR IS RELEASED FROM THE SYSTEM.

+Then release Trigger, lock in the safety position and replace Nozzle before starting engine.